yjg30737/pyqt-styled-graphics-text-item-example/README.md

 ![image](https://user-images.githubusercontent.com/55078043/152906777-bfad6e55-9c45-4f2f-857f-79f5f7ffab30.png)

 Note: The position of each boxes have nothing to do with code.
 I moved them to show result well to you.

+## Note
+This project wasn't going well.
+I want to make resizable ```QGraphicsTextItem``` but i came up with better idea than this, so this is just for an example to people who want to study about this.
+Maybe someday i find ```QGraphicsTextItem``` useful to me but now?
+Not a chance.